sarahhenderson/Crafty-Social-Buttons/src/README.txt

 * Choosing which post types the share buttons are added to
 * Adding more services (ebay, Xing, Vimeo)
-* Option to display in archives and category listings (?)
 * (Anything else?
 You tell me!)